This article mentions 6 ways you can use to send high quality photos without losing quality. The methods are:

 Share Up To 5 GB Of High Resolution Images

 Imagine being a photographer who works with high-resolution images.
 Where would you go if you want to upload your work on the internet?
 What would you use if you wanted to send high-quality photographs to your clients?

 There are many solutions you can use to send photos.
 But, when it comes to sending high-quality photos some of these solutions bring their own set of problems:

 - Uploaded images suffer from a loss of quality due to automatically being compressed or converted to a lossy file format

-- Unable to upload large file sizes
+- Unable to upload large files due to file size limits

 - You can’t upload certain file types